-- SoCal Water$mart offers rebates for homes and businesses, for items such as high-efficiency washing machines, toilets, irrigation equipment, and turf removal.
-This program is sponsored by the Metropolitan Water District and is available on a first-come, first-served basis.
-Visit SoCal Water$mart
+SoCal Water$mart offers rebates for installing high-efficiency washing machines, toilets, irrigation equipment and for removing turf.
+Sponsored by the Metropolitan Water District of Southern California, the program is available on a first-come, first-served basis.